csev/dj4e/assn/django-girls/django_templates/README.md

 {% endfor %}
 ```

 Try this in your template.
+Make sure to reload your web application after every file change.

 ![Figure 13.2](images/step2.png)